 Creating Test Apps

-To create or manage the test versions of your production app, go to your production app's Dashboard and click on the "Test Apps" tab.
+To create test versions of your production app, do the following:

 The test app will be created with a snapshot of your production app's settings.
 After this, you can independently edit the settings of your test app without affecting your production app.